Skip to main content

 The Early British Census project (EBC) brings the numerous pre-1841 English, Irish, Scottish, and Welsh census records into one searchable database.
 The extant 1400+ returns are stored in dozens of local archives across the UK.
 Most of these records have never been indexed or published, and only occasional returns have been digitized.
 When the database is complete, it will likely contain information for approximately 500,000 households.

-Linking Families for Cancer Prevention
+Linking Families for Hereditary Disease Prevention

 Script Tutorials